 The controversy first erupted when it emerged that Ms. Handa’s Ghanaian passport records her date of birth as September 14, 1965, while her Indian passport lists it as September 14, 1961—a four-year difference.

 When media reports questioned how this discrepancy was allowed to slip through Ghana’s immigration processes, her lawyer, prominent legal practitioner Thaddeus Sory, issued a statement.
-He claimed the inconsistency was “obviously a clerical error.”
+He said the inconsistency was “obviously a clerical error.”

-But the trail of documents suggests otherwise.
-On July 8, 2022, Ms. Handa obtained a GhanaCard bearing the disputed year 1965.
+This explanation raised more questions as on July 8, 2022, Ms. Handa obtained a GhanaCard bearing the disputed year 1965.

 Just twelve days later, on July 20, 2022, she was issued a Ghanaian passport carrying the exact same year of birth.
-For critics, this timeline casts doubt on the claim of a simple mistake.

 Instead, it suggests that two competent Ghanaian state institutions—the National Identification Authority and the Passport Office—captured the same “error” without Ms. Handa making any effort to rectify it.